vachooho/js-macosx/KnownIssues.md

   * No automatic unloading for libraries and frameworks.
   * https://bugzilla.mozilla.org/show_bug.cgi?id=556097

-I wrote this bridge over past two weekends, didn't have much time to test it completely.
+I wrote this bridge over past two weekends, didn't have much time to completely test it.